wilsonliaows/docs/on-prem/password-encryption.md

 # Password Encryption
 To avoid exposure of any sensitive data (like passwords or private keys) in your configuration file (`config.yml`), you have a choice to encrypt it by using the encryptor tool.
 The process of encrypting any secret value is as follows:

-1. Make sure you have your agent keys properly downloaded and placed into `conf` folder.
+1. Make sure you have your agent keys properly downloaded and placed into the `conf` folder.
 They are required for encryption.
 2. Run the encryptor tool in your command line.
    - `bin\encryptor.cmd` in Windows
    - `bin/encryptor.sh` script for Unix/MacOS